 uint8_t bits

-Number of bits in the frame, from 5 to 8.
+Number of bits in the frame, 5, 6, 7, 8 or 9.
 Most common format is having 8 bits but if you have small numbers and speed is important, using 5, 6 or 7 bits can provide a bit more speed.
 The maximum number that can be transmitted is 2^n where n is the number of bits.
-9 bits is usually only used in Multi-processor Communication mode where the 9'th bit indicate an address or data frame.
+9 bits is usually only used in Multi-processor Communication mode where the 9'th bit indicates an address or data frame.

 Send a byte